Wesam History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Wesam is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 The Wesam family lived in Staffordshire, at Weston-under-Lizard.
+The name literally means "dweller at the west farm," or "one who lived to the west of the village."

 Early Origins of the Wesam family